molily/molily.de/_posts/2017-07-20-android-browsers.md

 When starting the app, a quick tutorial explains the main features.

 Firefox Focus doesn’t have all the normal browser features you’d probably expect.
 It doesn’t have multiple tabs.
-There is just a single tab, a colorful URL bar and large floating button to close the page and clear all data.
+There is just a single tab, a colorful top bar and large floating button to close the page and clear all data.
 The motto is “Browse.
 Erase.
 Repeat.”

 <a href="/assets/android-browsers/full/firefox-focus-2.jpg" class="android-browser-screenshot">
   <img src="/assets/android-browsers/thumbs/firefox-focus-2.jpg" alt="">
 </a>

-The URL bar has a short menu with navigate forward, reload, tracker blocking on/off, share and open with other browsers.
+The top bar has a URL field and a short menu with forward, reload, tracker blocking on/off, share and open with other browsers.
 So if you find a page useful and want to bookmark it, you can still do that with a full-featured browser.

 The user interface is clear and simple, there is little to explain or complain about.

 ### Nifty usability features

-Nope!
 Firefox Focus is reduced to the minimum, that’s the whole point.
 You can tell that the designers looked for the bare necessities by the fact that there is no back button.
 Almost all Android devices already have a large, central back button.
 No need to put another back button on the screen.

 ### Ad and tracker blocking